 If this concern is experienced, determine if the concern is the result of a frozen PCV system by inspecting the PCV system, dipstick, and engine oil fill cap for signs of ice, moisture, and/or sludge build up.
 If this is not due to a frozen PCV system, follow Service Information Procedures to diagnose and repair.
-If this is the result of a frozen PCV system, follow the steps below:
+If this is the result of a frozen PCV system, follow Service PCV system, follow the steps below:

 - 1. Check for proper thermostat operation by following Thermostat Diagnosis as outlined in SI and replace the thermostat as necessary. - 2.
 Remove the cam cover, inspect the PCV baffle inside, and replace the cam cover if obvious sludge build up is present. - 3.
-Clean any ice/sludge/water out of the PCV pipes/hoses, the PCV nipple between the #2 and #3 intake runners, and the throttle body.
-Also inspect the related PCV hoses/connections for potential damage and replace if necessary. - 4.)
-Allow the engine to idle at operating temperature for at least 15 minutes, turn the engine off, and drain the engine oil for at least 15 minutes to remove all oil and condensation/water from the crankcase. - 5.
+Clean any ice/sludge/water/carbon out of the PCV pipes/hoses, the PCV nipple on the cam cover, the PCV orifice between the #2 and #3 intake runners (use a 1/16 inch drill bit as illustrated below), PCV orifice in the head as illustrated below and the throttle body.
+Also inspect the related PCV hoses/connections for potential damage and replace if necessary. - 4.
+Allow the engine to idle at operating temperature for at least 15 minutes, turn the engine off, and drain the engine oil for at least 15 minutes to remove al oil and condensation/water from the crankcase. - 5.
 Follow SI repair procedures to repair any oil leaks that were induced as a result of the frozen PCV system and excessive crankcase pressure. - 6.
 Clean any oil residue left under the vehicle from the original oil leak. - 7.
 Replace the oil filter and fill the crankcase with engine oil.
-In the future, the customer may want to consider changing their engine oil right before winter starts in order to prepare for the colder weather. - 8.
-To complete the repairs, ensure that the latest ECM calibrations have been installed to adjust the engine oil life monitor to a maximum of 7,500 miles (12,070 KM) as well.
+In the future, the customer may want to consider changing their engine oil right before winter starts in order to prepare for the colder weather. - To complete the repairs, ensure that the latest ECM calibrations have been installed to adjust the engine oil life monitor to a maximum of 7,500 miles (12,070 KM) as well.